What is Keyword Research?

 Commonly Excluded Special Characters

-Tip: TextSniper Comes with a Setapp SubscriptionStates
+Tip: TextSniper comes with a Setapp subscription

 Cities

-<div class="callout callout-warning"><p class="p_margin-small"><strong>Note:</strong></p><p>If you want local results for your own area, remove the term from the lists before excluding them.
+<div class="callout callout-warning"><p class="p_margin-small"><strong>A Note About Local SEO</strong></p><p>If you want local results for your own area, remove the term from the lists before excluding them.
 For example, a firm based out of Scottsdale would likely want to remove <span class="inline-code">scottsdale</span>, <span class="inline-code">arizona</span>, <span class="inline-code">az</span>, and other cities in Arizona they want to target.</p></div>

 You can also remove a lot of local terms that we don’t cover with our filters using the SERP Features filter.